emlaufer/garbled_circuits/README.md

 and
 `cargo run --example bob`

-The programs communicate over a file called "comm.txt", and will prompt you to indicate when certain values have been written.
+The programs communicate over a file called `comm.txt`, and will prompt you to indicate when certain values have been written.
 For example, the bob program might say "Press enter once the message \[input 0\] is written...".